Adaptive Weighted Multi-View Clustering: Weighted multi-view NMF

 \section{Weighted multi-view NMF}

 To take the advantage of the consensus matrix used in MultiNMF and learn the weight vector automatically, we adopt the idea of exponential parameter to automatically quantify each view's information content~\citep{tzortzis2009convex, xu2016weighted}.
-In addition, as demonstrated in the handwritten digit dataset and the multi-omics data for liver hepatocellular carcinoma from Section~\ref{exp}, data points in one sample are likely heterogeneous that contain clusters determined by different views.
-Thus, it is also important to determine the weights describing each view's relative information content for each observation.
-We refer to such weight as observation-specific view weight.
-In this paper, we propose a weighted multi-view NMF (WM-NMF) framework for a more interpretable data integration procedure, while it achieves the ability to automatically update both view and observation-specific weights.
+In addition, as demonstrated in the handwritten digit dataset and the multi-omics data for liver hepatocellular carcinoma from Section~\ref{exp}, the same data point across views is likely heterogeneous in determining the clustering structure.
+Thus, it is also important to determine the weight of each observation to describe the relative information content.
+This is achieved by quantifying the relative reconstruction errors for the same data point across all views.
+We refer to such weight as observation-specific reconstruction weight.
+For simplicity, we call it \textit{reconstruction weight} throughout the paper.
+The strategy of weighting has also been studied in the literature but in a different approach, for example, \cite{li2008weighted} weighs each input clustering.

+With the abovementioned information, we propose a weighted multi-view NMF (WM-NMF) framework for a more interpretable data integration procedure, while it achieves the ability to automatically update view weight and reconstruction weight.
 More specifically, WM-NMF works on minimizing the following objective function: